First Nations - Land Rights and Environmentalism in British Columbia

 Photo: Sylvia Sharnoff

 Like the Sinixt canoes, groves of ancient trees, 1000 years and older have vanished from the Inland Rainforest of the West Kootenay.
-To stop the unethical practice of old growth clearcut logging, Sinixt Cultural Zones have been mapped in the Slocan Valley.
-Ancient trees with unique lichen colonies are treasures of biological diversity and ecosystem continuity: see a scientific study in the Journal for Biogeography.
+To stop the unethical practice of old growth clearcut logging, the Slocan Valley has been mapped into Sinixt Cultural Zones.
+Ancient trees with unique lichen colonies are treasures of biological diversity and ecosystem continuity and have been the subject of scientific studies.
 Bryoria fremontii is an edible lichen, also used by the Sinixt as a traditional medicine mixed with grease and rubbed on the navels of newborn babies (left).
-See Lichens of North America.
+Reference: Lichens of North America.
 Lichens in the Inland Rainforest are an essential food source for the woodland caribou, an animal traditionally hunted by the Sinixt.
 Today the species is on the edge of extinction, together with the ancient trees.

 top of page